How to Reduce Degradation of Your EV’s Battery?

 6. The Importance of High Quality Charging Equipment

 Charging equipment contributes directly to the stability and safety of every charging session.
-High grade cables with durable materials and weather resistant connectors ensure dependable operation in all environments.
+High grade EV charging cables with durable materials and weather resistant connectors ensure dependable operation in all environments.
 Certified products such as a Type 2 cable or Type 1 cable maintain stable power delivery that allows the battery management system to regulate charging effectively.
 Voldt® EV charging cables use 100 percent silvered copper conductors, while cheaper alternatives often use copper alloy.
 Pure silvered copper reduces resistance and therefore decreases heat development during charging, promoting optimal battery conditions.
 Choosing reliable equipment from trusted manufacturers like Voldt® is a practical step toward maintaining long term performance.

 7. Summary of the Best Ways to Reduce Battery Degradation